Palm Beach County Mayor Dave Kerner answers questions about reopening

-Palm Beach County entered Phase One of reopening Monday, in accordance with the guidelines issued by Governor DeSantis.
+Palm Beach County entered the first phase of reopening Monday, in accordance with the guidelines issued by Gov. Ron DeSantis.

-During a Facebook live hosted by WPTV Anchor Michael Williams Monday evening, County Mayor Dave Kerner answered your questions and concerns about the Phase One reopening.
+During a Facebook live hosted by anchor Michael Williams on Monday evening, Mayor Dave Kerner answered people’s questions and concerns about the Phase One reopening.

 The mayor stated that he feels good about the Phase One of reopening.